 Key Takeaway: In Vermont, funerals must be conducted with a death certificate and burial containers are required.
 It is important to check local regulations before making arrangements and keep records of plans in case something unexpected happens while alive.

 When it comes to final expense life insurance policies in Vermont, rates vary based on a number of important factors:

 - Coverage amount

-Remember, in Virginia, the average cost of a funeral and burial is around $7,000-$10,000.
+Remember, in Vermont, the average cost of a funeral and burial is around $7,000-$10,000.
 When shopping for rates for burial insurance for seniors (final expense), consider coverage amounts that will be enough pay for your end-of-life expenses.

 Compare sample rates between males and females since there can often be significant differences based on age groupings alone.